-In this month's Ask the Center, we feature an excerpt from the newest Passages Issue Brief, "A steadying hand: The critical role of non-family board members," written by NCFP Distinguished Fellow Susan Packard Orr.
+Editor’s Note: This is an excerpt from “A steadying hand: The critical role of non-family board members,” written by NCFP Distinguished Fellow Susan Packard Orr.
 This first Distinguished Fellow Essay provides insight on the various skills, expertise, and perspectives that a non-family board member can provide, as well as the common challenges for families seeking their first non-family board member, and tips for setting clear expectations for this role.

 Setting Clear Expectations

 If you are thinking about adding non-family trustees, what are some of the things you might consider?

 - Job description/role: Be clear about the role you expect the non-family trustee to play.
 Will she be a full member of the board with voting rights or more in an advisory role?
 If you write a job description, it allows everyone, both family and non-family trustees, to agree on expectations.
 It can be delicate to walk the line between being clear that yours is a family foundation, ultimately controlled by the family, and the desire to be open to ideas and direction from non-family trustees.
 It should be obvious that you are inviting a non-family trustee to join your family in its philanthropic work, and not for the purpose of funding his pet projects.

 - Criteria for selection: Make a list of attributes that you are looking for.
 This might include personal qualities, experience on other boards, and a passion for your program interests.
 If you are lacking specific skills on your board, like finance or HR, include those in your list.
 Above all, non-family trustees must embrace the concept of a family foundation and be willing to work within that framework.